- Academics Menu

 Applicants for Admission

 Applicants for admission to the paramedic curriculum must meet the admission standards of JCC and New York State Department of Health.
 All applications will be considered competitively.
 Students planning to enter the paramedic program must have a current Emergency Medical Technician (EMT) certification and a valid cardio-pulmonary resuscitation (CPR) card.
 These certifications must remain valid throughout the program.
 An applicant must also be a high school graduate or have a GED.
-Students planning to enter the paramedic program need to meet minimum competencies in reading and mathematics.
+Students planning to enter the paramedic program need to meet minimum competencies in reading, English, and mathematics.
 Although not required, having had courses in medical terminology, anatomy and physiology, and biology are helpful.
 The program is two academic years in length.

 Any student who has applied for the paramedic program will be considered for the next scheduled class start.
 All classes start in the fall semester.